Code-Institute-Submissions/PaulSweeney-cmd-Get_The_Fit_Main-cmd/README.md

 ## *Returning Visitor Goals*
 - I would like to log in to my account to view my purchase history.
-- I would like to be able to edit my details if in the event of ordering to an alternate address and change billing details
+- I would like to update billing details if I want to
-- I would like to be able to have the ability to update my delivery details by editing the addresee name and contact infomation

 <br>